-The political stability of the majority of markets worldwide creates opportunities for Microsoft to increase its investments and corresponding performance.
+The political stability of most markets worldwide creates opportunities for Microsoft to increase its investments and corresponding performance.
 For example, the company can improve its sales and marketing investments in Europe to achieve a corresponding increase in revenues.
-On the other hand, the increasing governmental support for automation presents opportunities for Microsoft to increase its computer technology sales via governmental clients.
-This external factor is significant, considering large-scale purchases involving governmental organizations.
+On the other hand, the increasing governmental support for automation presents opportunities for Microsoft to increase its computer technology and consumer electronics sales via governmental clients.
+In the PESTLE analysis context, this external factor is significant, considering large-scale purchases involving governmental organizations.
 Moreover, increasing international trade agreements develop a remote or macro-environment that supports an increase in Microsoft’s global sales.
 Through this external factor, the company benefits from easier business deals in overseas markets.
-However, increasing international trade agreements are also a threat against Microsoft.
-In these agreements, foreign firms can increase their competitiveness in developed countries like the United States.
-Based on this area of the PESTEL/PESTLE analysis of Microsoft Corporation, the political factors present major opportunities to boost the business.
+However, increasing international trade agreements are also a threat to Microsoft.
+In these agreements, foreign firms can increase their competitiveness in developed countries, like the United States.
+Based on this component of the PESTLE analysis of Microsoft, the political factors present major opportunities to boost the business.

-The business effects of the economic situation on the remote or macro-environment are considered in this area of the PESTEL/PESTLE analysis model.
+The business effects of the economic situation on the remote or macro-environment are considered in this component of the PESTEL analysis model.
 Microsoft must include the following economic external factors in strategies for the computer hardware and software business:

-- Considerable economic stability of the majority of developed countries (opportunity)
+- Considerable economic stability of most developed countries (opportunity)

 - High growth of developing countries (opportunity)

-Microsoft benefits from the considerable economic stability of the majority of developed countries.
-For example, the company can expect stable performance in these markets.
-Microsoft also has potential boosts in sales revenues in high-growth developing countries.
-This opportunity translates to steady growth in Microsoft’s global sales.
-Moreover, the economic external factor of the overall global rise of middle class disposable income creates opportunities for the company for higher revenues.
-This condition is so because middle-class customers are among the most significant sources of revenues for Microsoft.
+Microsoft benefits from the considerable economic stability of most developed countries.
+The company can expect stable business performance in these markets.
+Microsoft also has potential boosts in sales revenues in the high-growth markets of developing countries.
+In the PESTLE analysis context, this opportunity translates to steady growth in Microsoft’s global sales.
+Moreover, the economic external factor of the overall global rise of middle-class disposable income creates opportunities for the company to generate higher revenues.
+This condition is so because middle-class customers are among the most significant sources of revenue for Microsoft.
 Thus, the company can exploit growth opportunities in its remote or macro-environment.
-Microsoft must strategically address such opportunities in the computer hardware and software industry environment, as highlighted in this area of the PESTEL/PESTLE analysis.
+Microsoft must strategically address such opportunities in the computer hardware and software industry environment, as highlighted in this component of the PESTLE analysis.

 Social/Sociocultural Factors Influencing Microsoft’s Business Environment

-This area of the PESTEL/PESTLE Analysis model considers how the social situation affects Microsoft’ remote or macro-environment, especially in terms of customers’ behaviors and expectations.
-In the computer technology market, the following sociocultural external factors influence Microsoft:
+This component of the PESTEL analysis considers how the social situation affects Microsoft’s business environment, especially in terms of customers’ behaviors and expectations.
+In the information technology market, the following sociocultural external factors influence Microsoft:

 - Stable attitudes about leisure (opportunity)